moveit/moveit.ros.org/documentation/faqs/index.markdown

 _Where can I find the changelogs for MoveIt?_

-  * The change logs for MoveIt can be found directly on the [MoveIt ROS Wiki page](http://wiki.ros.org/moveit).
+  * The changelogs for MoveIt can be found directly on the [MoveIt ROS Wiki page](http://wiki.ros.org/moveit).
 Announcements on the mailing list also inform users of the latest changes.

 ## Terminology